mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 ---

 # Templates and labels
-The following is a list of available configuration **templates** that can be used with `HAProxy` load balancers.
+The following is a list of available configuration **templates** that can be used with HAProxy&reg; load balancers.
 Some templates are global-only (such as `HAPROXY_HEAD`), but most can be specified on a per service port basis as **app labels** to override global settings.

 The templates and app labels that you can set per-service-port include an index identifier {n} in template or label name.
 The index identifier corresponds to service port index, beginning at 0, to which app label applies.
 For example, you could specify `HAPROXY_0_BACKEND_HEAD` to override global template `HAPROXY_BACKUP_HEAD` for first port of a given application.